kinleyid/tempodisco/README.md

 [`td_ipm`](https://kinleyid.github.io/tempodisco/reference/td_ipm.html)),
 choice-level data (see
 [`td_bcnm`](https://kinleyid.github.io/tempodisco/reference/td_bcnm.html)),
-or reaction time data (see [`td_ddm`](https://kinleyid.github.io/tempodisco/reference/td_ddm.html)).
+or data including both choices and reaction times (see [`td_ddm`](https://kinleyid.github.io/tempodisco/reference/td_ddm.html)).

 After fitting a model, we can check to see how well it matches the data